tarantool/doc/sphinx/reference_rock/shard.rst

     shard[*space-name*].q_update{...}
     shard[*space-name*].q_auto_increment{...}

-Every queued data-access function has an analogue in the shard package.
+Every queued data-access function has an analogue in the shard module.
 The user must add an operation_id.
 The details of queued data-access functions, and of maintenance-related functions, are on `the shard section of github`_.